vimmoos/budget_app/README.md

-# 💰 Finance OS - Personal Finance PWA
+# Finance OS - Personal Finance PWA

+WARNING: This app was mostly built by LLM

 An offline-first personal finance application that runs entirely in your browser.
 Built with Python (Streamlit), deployed as a Progressive Web App (PWA).

-## ✨ Features
+## Features

 - **Mobile PWA:** Installs on Android/iOS like a native app.
 - **Privacy First:** Your data (`finance.db`) lives **only** on your device.
 No cloud uploads.